jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

 |

-For steady simulation, explicit Runge-Kutta schemes or implicit LU-SGS schemes can be used, which is implemented as below.
+For steady simulation, either explicit Runge-Kutta schemes or implicit LU-SGS schemes can be used, as implemented below.

 .. admonition:: 5-stage Runge-Kutta
    :class: dropdown